annashipman/annashipman.github.io/_posts/2021-03-12-finance-part-3.md

 ## Company reports are important for understanding companies' health

 Limited companies report annually to Companies House, and anyone can [read these reports online](https://find-and-update.company-information.service.gov.uk/), including creditors and potential investors.
-Accounts, notes to the accounts, and commentary are collectively called the company reports and accounts.
+Accounts, notes to the accounts, and commentary are collectively called the company report and accounts.

 The commentary accompanying the accounts should not just be about numbers, they should be about the why, the narrative.
 What did we hope would happen?
 What actually happened?
 So what?